 Not Sure of a Major

-A lot of students come to Farmington having not yet chosen a major, which is fine.
+A lot of students come to Farmington having not yet chosen a major — which is perfectly fine.
 Here, you don’t have to decide right away.
 You can explore.
 We even have an Undeclared program for you.
 Plus, many students choose to switch majors after their first or second year.
 That’s what exploring helps you do, find and follow your passion.

 Seeking Financial Aid

-Roughly 90% of UMF students receive some form of financial assistance: scholarships, federal aid, merit scholarships, loans, institutional aid, student employment, etc. It’s the norm, here, not the exception.
+Roughly 98% of UMF students receive some form of financial assistance: scholarships, federal aid, merit scholarships, loans, institutional aid, student employment, etc. It’s the norm, here, not the exception.
 And we’ll help you through the financial aid process every step of the way.

 Want to Work Closely With Real Professors

-UMF faculty are deeply committed to their students’ success.
-We know this sounds warm and fuzzy, but here it’s true.
+Our faculty are deeply committed to your success.
+Yes, this sounds warm and fuzzy but here it’s true.
 Our professors take a genuine interest in their students’ lives.
-And we do not have grad students teaching classes here, like at many Big-State U’s.

 Independent and Self-motivated